+The alcohol industry is not without its challenges.
 In order to get a better understanding of where things currently stand with regards to the alcoholic beverage industry for this year, we’ve highlighted some of the stats and trends that you need to take note of.

 Without further ado, let’s take a closer at some of the more interesting developments, starting with the more general trends that are impacting sales.

 1. The alcoholic beverage industry is not slowing down just yet

 With more and more people becoming health-conscious, alcoholic drinks are increasingly being dropped.
 You probably have at least a few friends or family members who have pulled back on their alcohol consumption lately or perhaps have even tried to stop it altogether.